Put on Vest Tighten Ropes Pull Lever (Raise Person to Transfer)

 6. Thread the ropes through the rope ratchets (Brass Spring Hooks go on the inside) and knot the opposite ends of the ropes securely.
 Use the Large Spring Link to connect the end Eye Bolts to the Rope Ratchets as shown:

-7. Put the Small Spring Link(s) through hole in load binder(s) and thread the rope (the half without the loop on its end) through the Spring Link knotting it at the non-looped end (Note: using hose clamps to attach the pull rope is an alternative approach that is described in step 3b. above):
+7. Put the Small Spring Link(s) through hole in load binder(s) and thread the rope (the half without the loop on its end) through the Spring Link knotting it at the non-looped end (Note: using hose clamps to attach the pull rope is an alternative approach that is simpler and is described in step 3b. above):

 Knot the rope and tighten a hose clamp around the rope and the pull arm end (Note: this eliminates the need to drill holes in the loadbinder arms):